 Henrik Schön is part of Advokatfirman Vinge's financial services group, with experience in the banking, investment services and funds sectors in particular.
-He has assisted clients with the establishment of financially regulated entities and branch offices in Sweden, and has advised on financial services licence matters, including MiFID II issues, AIFMD marketing licences, credit institution licences and consumer credit institution licences.
-He has also assisted clients with ownership and management assessments in connection with acquisitions of Swedish financial institutions.
+He has assisted clients with the establishment of financially regulated entities and branch offices in Sweden, and has advised on financial services licence matters, including banking matters, MiFID II issues, AIFMD marketing licences and consumer credit institution licences, as well as ownership and management assessments in connection with acquisitions of Swedish financial institutions.
+Henrik is also a board member of a Swedish fund management company.